kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ![Node-RED manage palette](attach/img/node-red-manage-palette.png)

-then click on **Install** tab and search for **bme280**.
+Then, click on **Install** tab and search for **bme280**.

 ![Node-RED search BME280 node](attach/img/node-red-search-bme280-node.png)

 Install `node-red-contrib-bme280` node.

-OK, now let's import Kaa Node-RED client flow description into Node-RED.
+OK, now let's import the Kaa Node-RED client flow description into Node-RED.

 Click **menu** -> **Import**:

 ![Node-RED import](attach/img/node-red-import.png)

-If you have BME280 use this flow description:
+If you have BME280, use this flow description:

 ```json
 {% include_relative attach/code/kaa_node-red_flow_bme280.json %}
 ```

-If **not** use this flow description:
+If **not**, use this flow description:

 ```json
 {% include_relative attach/code/kaa_node-red_flow.json %}
 ```

-Copy the corresponding code then paste it into the red field and click **Import**.
+Copy the corresponding code, then paste it into the red field and click **Import**.

 ![Node-RED import clipboard](attach/img/node-red-import-clipboard.png)

-Open the `Init Global` node and change token and app version:
+Open the `Init Global` node and change the token and the app version:

 ![Configure client](attach/img/configure_client.png)

 At this point, the nodes only exist in the editor and must be deployed to the server.
 Click **Deploy**.
-Node-Red will start executing the flow on the server (Raspberry Pi) pushing collected data from BME280 into the Kaa platform.
+Node-Red will start executing the flow on the server (Raspberry Pi), pushing collected data from BME280 into the Kaa platform.

 ### Visualize data from the device